RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 👉 If you don't need support for Python3 scripts in the Proxmark3 client,
 you can skip the installation of `libpython3-dev`.

-### failed to load module...
+### Failed to load module...
-⚠ If you get some (non blocking) error at runtime such as _Gtk-Message: Failed to load module "canberra-gtk-module"_
+⚠️ If you get some (non blocking) error at runtime such as _Gtk-Message: Failed to load module "canberra-gtk-module"_
 you may have to install `libcanberra-gtk-module`.